zonbrisad/bashplates/README.md

 - [ ] Rename colors
 - [ ] Remove/reduce usage of sed in favour of builtin filtercapabilties
 - [ ] Add multicolumn output to ihelp
+- [ ] Add line number to debug printout to show linenr from witch call was done, use BASH_LINENO and FUNCNAME
+- [x] Replace extended ASCII table with something more sensible

 ## Sugestions